 Derek lives in Fairbanks, Alaska, where he planted Journey Christian Church in 2004.
 Journey is a church that is very much a part of the community, participating in events such as the State Fair, Midnight Sun Festival and Golden Days.
 Derek currently serves as a volunteer hospital chaplain and chaplain of the Fairbanks Chamber of Commerce.
 Married to Dellie, a mental health counselor, and the father of five children—Joe, Jack, Maria, Tony and Henry – Derek has two degrees from Cincinnati Bible Seminary (one in theology and one in education) and has a passion to see a church planting movement succeed in North America.

-Jeff is a new member to the CEA board.
-He and his wife Kathy have lived in Snohomish for 31 years and have been involved in various leadership roles in the local church.
+Jeff and his wife Kathy have lived in Snohomish for 31 years and have been involved in various leadership roles in the local church.
 They were a part of a CEA plant core group in the early 1990’s.
 They have traveled on short term mission trips to Mongolia, Nicaragua, Kenya, and India over the last 15 years.
-They currently are developing a discipling house ministry for young adults in Snohomish.
+They currently lead a discipling house ministry for young adults in Snohomish.
 Jeff is anxious to provide whatever resources and insight possible to encourage the efforts in church planting in the Northwest.

 Mark Herwick, Director

 Graduating from Northwest Christian College and Emmanuel School of Religion, Mark has been an advocate of church planting and a supporter of CEA since 1988.
-Currently working at World Vision he has previously served as pastor or associate pastor of churches in Oregon, Virginia and Washington.
+Recently retired from World Vision, he has previously served as pastor or associate pastor of churches in Oregon, Virginia and Washington.

 Sendy Jimenez, Director